Pompeo, in Saudi Arabia, talks tough on Iran, Gulf dispute

 Related

-Mediation efforts led by Kuwait and supported by the U.S., including former Secretary of State Rex Tillerson, who Trump fired last month, have proven unsuccessful.
-The split gives Iran "room to play" and hampers cooperation on a wide array of other issues, including combatting violent extremism from the Islamic State and other groups, the officials said.
+Mediation efforts led by Kuwait and supported by U.S. officials, including former Secretary of State Rex Tillerson, whom Trump fired last month, have proven unsuccessful.
+The split gives Iran "room to play" and hampers cooperation on a wide array of other issues, including combating violent extremism from the Islamic State and other groups, the officials said.

 The officials said Pompeo would call on other nations to impose tougher sanctions against Iranian individuals, businesses and government agencies involved in missile development.
 They said he'd also stress the U.S. commitment to the defense of Saudi Arabia, Israel and other friends and partners in the region.